sai-educ/math-vocab/README.md

 ## Putting it online

-The site is two plain HTML files, so almost any host will do.
+The site is two plain HTML files plus a small `assets/` folder, so almost any static host will do.

 **On Vercel** (what this project uses):